braitsch/pushpop.js/readme.md

 		maxFileSize = 5; // limit image uploads to 5 megabytes
 	});

-By default no file limit size is imposed by the library.
+By default no file size limit is imposed by the library.

 ###Server

-Configuration on the server is simply a matter of requiring the module and telling it where you want to save your uploaded files.
-You do this by passing an object that to the ``config`` method.
+Configuration on the server is simply a matter of requiring the module and telling it where you want to save your uploaded images.
+You do this by passing your settings to the ``config`` method.

 	var pushpop = require('pushpop');

 	pushpop.config({
-	// [required] set the global upload directory // uploads:path.join(__dirname, '..', '/uploads'),
+	// [required] set the global upload directory // uploads:'./uploads',

-	// [optional] overwrite the incoming file name with a [global unique identifier](https://en.wikipedia.org/wiki/Globally_unique_identifier) uniqueIds:true,
+	// [optional] overwrite the incoming file name with a global unique identifier uniqueIds:true,

 	// [optional] enable logging //